 Enjoy the flexibility of online learning, which allows you to participate in class activities, assignments and discussions on your schedule, from anywhere.
 Experience cutting-edge technology and a supportive, diverse learning community.

 UW Professional & Continuing Education Excellence in Teaching Award, 2009

 Pushcart Arts Prize Nominee

-Explore the foundational elements of literary short stories and novels — including character development, narrative voice, themes and point of view.
+Study the elements of literary short stories and novels, including character development, narrative voice, themes and point of view.
 Discover how to bring your own creative ideas to life.

 Learn how to tell real-life stories with creativity and clarity.
 Develop your voice and hone your ability to write quality nonfiction for a variety of audiences and publication types.